Confess (film)

 Confess is a 2005 American independent feature film written and directed by Stefan Schaefer.

 Plot

-Terroll Lessor, a computer genius in an unpleasant job, decides to use his skills against reprehensible parts of society.
-Along with his girlfriend, played by Ali Larter, he gains embarrassing information on people whom he believes to be immoral and exposes this information to the public.
+Terroll Lessor (played by Eugene Byrd) is a computer genius in an unpleasant job.
+He decides to use his skills against reprehensible parts of society.
+Along with his girlfriend (played by Ali Larter), he gains embarrassing information on people whom he believes to be immoral and exposes this information to the public.
 This garners the attention of police and people who wish him harm, and results in copy-cat crimes by others who admire him.

+In its review of the film, Variety described the plot: "A black, downwardly mobile computer genius abducts corporate and governmental VIPs and taunts them into “confessing” the racism, exploitation and naked self-interest behind their smooth official facades.
+He then uploads their confessions onto an increasingly popular Web site."